pydoit/doit/doc/stories.rst

 worked well in the beginning, but fell apart when we had to write our own macros to generate rules.
 It was also becoming a burden to serialize and deserialize tons of intermediate files, as well as to maintain compatibility with Windows.
-As others here have said, just because you can make it work doesn't mean that you should.
+As others here have said, just because you *can* make it work doesn't mean that you *should*.
 We considered using ``CMake``, but ultimately decided it was the wrong tool for the job. ``Snakemake`` was also an option, but the non-Python dependencies did not sit well with us.